korom42/FSC/README.md

 - Xperia Z4 - Z3+
 ```
 All variants are supported (single & dual SIM , Gobal & Japnese)

 ## Requirements
 - This module uses Unity template that needs either [Magisk](https://github.com/topjohnwu/Magisk/releases) otherwise a system installation is performed

 ## Changelog
 ### v1.0 31.01.2019
 - First release

+## Disclaimers
+You are doing this at your own risk.
+I am not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
+Please do some research if you are unsure of how to go about something.

 ## Credits
 ### Author